About Me

 At the University of Hawaiʻi, I was also actively involved with the Hawaiʻi Data Science Institute and the Hawaiʻi EPSCoR ʻIke Wai project conducting research combining deep learning, sensor development, and field-based submarine groundwater discharge data to learn more about its drivers, sources of uncertainty, and possibility of upscaling local-scale measurements.

-Contact: tristan dot mckenzie at gu dot se
+Contact: t dot mckenzie at imperial dot ac dot uk.